Compare Reviews for Virtual Receptionists and Answering Services

 - Monthly fees: In addition to the per-minute charges, many services charge a monthly service or subscription fee.
 Some calling minutes may be included in the plan, so be sure to audit the bill to avoid unnecessary overages.

-- Tiered pricing: Receptionist services can be a glorified voice mailbox or a fully staffed answering service.
+- Tiered pricing: Answering services can be a glorified voice mailbox or a fully staffed receptionist service.
 Many providers offer several tiers of service with pricing to match.

 A traditional receptionist gives customers their first impression of your business.
-An automated answering service does the same, so it is important to create menus with the most frequently asked questions in mind.
-Think of your menu options as an interactive fact page and design them accordingly.
+An automated answering service or virtual receptionist does the same, so you want a company that provides accurate menus and timely service.

 - Call transferring: Any virtual receptionist should be able to route calls to the right extension.
 Make sure there are menus that allow callers to search by both name and department when calling in.